-Let’s practice our English pronunciation with some of my favourite challenging tongue twisters!!
+Let’s practice our English pronunciation with some of my favourite challenging tongue twisters!

-DonateDonate monthlyDonate yearlyI think tongue twisters are one of the best ways to practice your English pronunciation and learn how to move your mouth in the same way as a native English speaker.
 A tongue twister is a phrase that is designed to be difficult to say.
 They include sounds, or a combination of sounds, that are particularly troubling to say – especially for English learners.

 As tongue twisters focus on specific sounds, they provide an opportunity for you to practice quickly and efficiently.
-By repeating such phrases, tongue twisters can make a real difference to your English!
+By repeating such phrases, tongue twisters can make a real difference to your English.

-There are five of my favourite, but challenging, tongue twisters in this episode.
-I’ll say each one 3 times – each time progressively faster.
 To practice, you can shadow my speech while reading the blog, and try to read them as fast as possible.
-If I have time, I’ll record myself saying the tongue twister and upload them on my Instagram page!
+If I have time, I’ll record myself saying the tongue twister and upload them on my Instagram page.

 You know New York, you need New York, you know you need unique New York